bcgsc/abyss/README.md

 	make
 	make install

+You may also pass the following flags to `configure` script:

+  --with-boost=PATH
+  --with-mpi=PATH
+  --with-sqlite=PATH
+  --with-sparsehash=PATH

+Where PATH is the path to the directory containing the corresponding dependencies.
+This should only be necessary if `configure` doesn't find the dependencies by default.
+If you are using Conda, PATH would be the path to the Conda installation.
+SQLite and MPI are optional dependencies.

-This installs ABySS at the provided path, in this case `/path/to/abyss`.
+The above steps install ABySS at the provided path, in this case `/path/to/abyss`.
 Not specifying `--prefix` would install in `/usr/local`, which requires sudo privileges when running `make install`.